man freezer

 1. Keep hydrated!

 Whatever you do in this heat, do not go anywhere without water.
-This month is #plasticfreejuly, so use a water bottle to take some chilled water with you everywhere.
+Use a water bottle to take some chilled water with you everywhere.
 If you don’t already have one, consider buying a reusable water bottle.
 This way, you’re not constantly buying single-use plastics in this hot weather.

 It might seem exciting to hit the town when the sun is out.
 Yet drinking alcohol in this heat can be dangerous.
-Opt for wine spritzers or gin and tonics.
-Keep drinking glasses of water to stay hydrated in between rounds.
-Try and avoid sugary drinks too.
-Drinks with electrolytes are often a good shout as they replenish salts which you lose through sweating in this heat.
+Opt for wine spritzers or gin and tonics, or have an alcohol-free evening!.
+Keep drinking glasses of water to stay hydrated.
+Try to avoid sugary drinks too.
+Drinks with electrolytes are often a good shout as they replenish salts that you lose through sweating in this heat.

 Stock up on ice creams heatwave